-3. Which Career Cluster is expected to have more than 2,000 average annual job openings from 2014-2024?
+3. Which Career Cluster is expected to have more than 10,000 average annual job openings from 2018-2028?

-4. Which two Career Clusters are projected to have the fewest average annual job openings from 2014-2024?
+4. Which two Career Clusters are projected to have the fewest average annual job openings from 2018-2028?

-5. What are the 2014 average annual wages for the 2 clusters in which you are interested?
+5. What are the 2018 average annual wages for the 2 clusters in which you are interested?
 Approximately how many average annual openings are expected?

-Activity 10.4 Based on the information on pages 22 and 23 in the Career Compass, answer the following questions:
+Based on the information on pages 28 and 29 in the Career Compass, answer the following questions:

-- 1. Which occupation had the highest estimated employment in 2014? - 2.
-Which job is expected to have a projected employment of 4,950 in 2024? - 3.
-What is a job replacement?
-What is a new job?
+1. Which occupation had the highest estimated employment in 2018?

+2. Which job is expected to have a projected employment of 5,303 in 2028?

+3. What is the average hourly entry wage for Physical Therapists?
+Based on the information on page 37 in the Compass, how much education/training does one need to be qualified?
+In which career cluster is it?

-- 4. What is the average hourly entry wage for Physical Therapists?
+- 4. What is the average hourly entry wage for Operations Research Analysts?
 Based on the information on page 33 in the Compass, how much education/training does one need to be qualified?
 In which career cluster is it? - 5.
-What is the average hourly entry wage for Operations Research Analysts?
-Based on the information on page 29 in the Compass, how much education/training does one need to be qualified?
-In which career cluster is it? - 6.
 Which occupation has the highest average annual job growth rate?
 What is the rate?
-What is the estimated employment in 2014?
-What is the projected employment for 2024? - 7.
+What is the estimated employment in 2018?
+What is the projected employment for 2028? - 6.
 Which occupation has the highest average hourly entry wage?
-What is the wage? - 8.
-If you want to make a high entry wage in an occupation with greater than 300 total annual openings, what would be a good choice?
+What is the wage? - 7.
+If you want to make a high entry wage in an occupation with greater than 600 total annual openings, what would be a good choice?
 What is the entry wage for this occupation?
-Based on the information on page 33 in the Compass, what is the least amount of education required to be qualified?
-Which career cluster does it belong to? - 9.
+Based on the information on page 37 in the Compass, what is the least amount of education required to be qualified?
+Which career cluster does it belong to? - 8.
 If you want to enter the profession that has the most total annual openings, what field should you consider?
-Why might this be a good choice for you, or why not? - 10.
-Physical Therapists have an average annual growth rate of 2.7%.
-Computer Systems Analysts have an average annual growth rate of 2.0%.
-Do you have a better chance of getting a job if you are a Physical Therapist?
+Why might this be a good choice for you, or why not? - 9.
+Physician Assistants have an average annual growth rate of 2.9%.
+Medical Assistants have an average annual growth rate of 2.1%.
+Do you have a better chance of getting a job if you are a Physician Assistant?
 Why or why not?

-Activity 11: Career Matrix Scavenger Hunt
+Activity 11: Career Matrix Key Scavenger Hunt

-Using pages 24 and 25 in the Career Compass, Delaware Career Matrix, answer the following questions:
+Using pages 26 and 27 in the Career Compass, Delaware Career Matrix Key, answer the following questions:

-1. How are the occupations in the Delaware Career Matrix organized?

-- a. b.
+- 1. How are the occupations in the Delaware Career Matrix organized? - 2.
+Name 3 pieces of information you can find in the matrix. - a. - b.

 - с.

-- 3. The Bureau of Labor Statistics has recently changed the method by which it classifies the amount of education and training needed to be qualified for an occupation.
-What are the three education and training classifications?
+- 3. What are the three education and training classifications?

 - a.

-b.
+- b.

+- с.

-4. What do these abbreviations mean?
+- 4. What do these abbreviations mean?

-a.
-STOJT
+- a.
+SOJT

-b.
-APP
+- b.
+App

-c. > 5 years
+- c.
+5+ years

+- 5. What does SOC stand for?
+How is this system used?

-Refer to page 27 in the Career Compass, Architecture and Construction, to answer the following questions:
+Refer to page 31 in the Career Compass, Architecture and Construction, to answer the following questions:

-1. What is the SOC Code for Electricians?
-Why is it good to know what a SOC Code is?

-- 2. How many Electricians are there expected to be in 2024? - 3.
-How many people were employed as Electricians in 2014? - 4.
-What was the 2014 mean wage?

-5. What education, work experience, and on-the-job-training are needed to become an Electrician?
+- 1. What is the SOC Code for Electricians?
+Why is it good to know what a SOC Code is? - 2.
+How many Electricians are there expected to be in 2028? - 3.
+How many people were employed as Electricians in 2018? - 4.
+What was the 2020 mean wage? - 5.
+What education, work experience, and on-the-job-training are needed to become an Electrician?

-Refer to page 28 in the Career Compass, Arts, Audiovisual Technology & Communications, to answer the following questions:
+Refer to page 32 in the Career Compass, Arts, Audiovisual Technology & Communications, to answer the following questions:

 - 6. What education, work experience, and training do Editors need? - 7.
-How many people were employed in Delaware as Editors in 2014? - 8.
-What was the mean wage in 2014? - 9.
+How many people were employed in Delaware as Editors in 2018? - 8.
+What was the mean wage in 2020? - 9.
 What does Holland (interest) code AEC stand for?
 Why is it important to know this? - 10.
 What is the SOC code for Editors?